front-end-foundations/Introduction/readme.md

 </div>
 ```

+Demo - the difference between opening via file and via server.

-1. Install the Live Server extension in VSCode and use it to open `app/index.html` in Google Chrome
+1. Install the Live Server extension in VSCode and use it to open `src/index.html` in Google Chrome
-2. Right click on any text and choose `Inspect`.
+2. Right click or control click on the link and choose `Inspect`.

 ### Dev Tools